Heartworm Disease: Healthy Pet/Happy Pet 3

 What else loves the warmer temperatures?
 Parasites; bugs and critters, insects and crawly things, some that fly and some that occupy space in our lawns and landscape.
 Many of these insects carry diseases that infect our pets (dogs and cats) when they find them, bite, sting or attach to their skin to take a meal.
 Yuck, right?

-Heartworms (Dirofilaria immitis) are a parasitic roundworm that causes a deadly disease in dogs and cats and is transmitted by mosquitoes.
-South Carolina is one of the most endemic states in the country for this disease, which means our mosquitoes are carriers and all of our dogs and cats are at risk for contracting heartworm disease, whether our pets live inside, outside or a combination of both.
-When a mosquito bites and infected animal and takes a blood meal for itself, it ingests larval stages of the worm (the eggs or microfilaria).
-When that mosquito floats into the next yard or into your home and bites your dog or cat, it injects those larvae into the blood stream of your animal.
+Heartworms (Dirofilariaimmitis) are parasitic roundworms that cause a deadly disease in dogs and cats and are transmitted by mosquitoes.
+South Carolina is one of the most endemic states in the country for this disease, which means our mosquitoes are carriers and all of our dogs and cats are at risk for contracting heartworm disease, whether our pets live inside, outside, or a combination of both.
+When a mosquito bites an infected animal and takes a blood meal for itself, it ingests the larval stages of the worm (the eggs or microfilaria).
+When that mosquito floats into the next yard or into your home and bites your dog or cat, it injects those larvae into the bloodstream of your animal.
 Over the course of about 5-6 months (the pre-patent period) the larval stages of those heartworms will grow and develop into very large adult worms which live in the vessels of the heart and lungs and cause severe, life-threatening disease.
 If undiagnosed and untreated the animal will die as a result of congestive heart failure.

 The good news is that Heartworm disease is entirely preventable.